SophieAu/personal-site-old/src/pages/blog-posts/2020-07-31-testing-philosophy.md

 On the more technical side, this means:

 - **Render Results**: What is actually being rendered?
 Snapshot tests can be helpful here.
-But don't over do it, since they break as soon as you change a single style value.
+But don't overdo it, since they break as soon as you change a single style value.
 - **State Changes**: What do you do when your component is loading?
 Are there edge cases when updating state based on prop changes?
 How about loading errors?
 - **Changing Props**: What does the component render when you pass in props?
 How about `null`, `undefined`, `[]`?
 - **Changing Context**: How does the component react to changed context (e.g. language was switched)?